Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 > [!NOTE] The following walkthrough was written for an older, OpenAI `gym`-based release of Dopamine.
 This wrapper now follows the Farama Foundation `gymnasium` API: `reset()` returns `(observation, info)` and `step()` returns `(observation, reward, terminated, truncated, info)`.
 Recent versions of Dopamine target `gymnasium` and are compatible with the wrapper, but the exact file names, module paths, and configuration steps described here may differ from the version you install.
 Treat this section as a general guide rather than a step-by-step recipe.

 Google provides a framework [Dopamine](https://github.com/google/dopamine), and implementations of algorithms, e.g. DQN, Rainbow, and the C51 variant of Rainbow.
-Using the Gym wrapper, we can run Unity environments using Dopamine.
+Using the Gym wrapper, you can run Unity environments using Dopamine.

 First, after installing the Gym wrapper, clone the Dopamine repository.